 OFF Number formats

-The standard OFF number formats uint8, int16, uint16, uint24, int32, uint32 and Fixed are used in certain CFF2 structures as specifed in subclause 4.3 “Data Types”.
+The standard OFF number formats uint8, int16, uint16, uint24, int32, uint32 and Fixed are used in certain CFF2 structures as specified in subclause 4.3 “Data Types”.

 DICT and CharString number formats

 DICT and CharString data blocks (including subroutines) are intended to be decoded using a stack that uses the special number formats specified below.
 During decoding, bytes representing numbers and operators are encountered.
 Numbers have various encodings depending on their magnitude and on whether they are integers, and may in all cases be identified as numbers by their initial byte.
 Most number encodings may be used in both DICT and Charstring data, but note the exceptions listed.